Skip to Content

 1. Whisk together flour, sugar, baking powder, and salt together in a mixing bowl.

 2. Add eggs, oil, and vanilla.
-Mix until the dough is soft but not sticky similar to Play-Doh.
+Mix until the dough is soft but not sticky - similar to Play-Doh.
+If it's too dry, mix in a teaspoon at a time of water until you get the right consistency.

 3. Roll out the dough thin.
 Cut about 3-inch circles using a cup or a cookie cutter.

-4. Place 1/2 teaspoons to 1 teaspoon of your filling of choice in the center.
+4. Place 1/2 teaspoon to 1 teaspoon of your filling of choice in the center.

 5. Imagine a triangle in the center of your circle.
 Fold each side over to create that triangle and pinch the sides to prevent the filling from coming out.